Author: wp-admin

 Shannon Harris

-Shannon and her husband live in Gooding, Idaho at the present time.
-Her husband has been a self-employed farrier, oldest daughter is the SLP for Gooding School District and youngest daughter is a High School English Teacher for Shoshone School District.
-She and her oldest daughter have a greenhouse where they raise heirloom vegetables organically.
-Gardening is a large part of her life, and chasing grandchildren from ages 5 to 15, along with a rigorous work schedule.
-It all keeps life full of healthy energy!
+Shannon and Mark now live in Gooding, Idaho.
+Mark has been a self-employed farrier for many years.
+Their oldest daughter is a Speech-Language Pathologist for the Gooding School District, and their youngest is a high school English teacher in the Shoshone School District.
+Shannon and her oldest daughter also operate a greenhouse where they raise heirloom vegetables organically.
+Gardening is a large part of her life, and she balances it with a rigorous work schedule and spending time with her grandchildren, ages 5 to 15.

-She is excited to be a part of The Syringa Mountain School!
+She is excited to be part of the Syringa Mountain School community.

 Sarah Seppa